 Plectranthus is a genus of about 350 species of annuals, evergreen perennials, semi-succulents, and shrubs from Africa, Madagascar, Asia, Australasia, and the Pacific Islands.
 They are useful in a cool greenhouse or outdoors in hanging baskets, containers, or sunny borders.
 The foliage is often ornamental, with decorative margins and a fuzzy appearance.
 Flowers are small but usually borne in good-size racemes of tubular 2-lipped flowers in shades of purple, pink, white, or blue.

 Growing Conditions and General Care

 Although they are frost tender, Plectranthus are usually grown in shady, protected places and, as such, are afforded some protection from frost.
 Frost does not affect flowering because they all flower at the end of the growing season.
 Once the plants have been established for a year or more, they become woodier at the base and are more resistant to frost damage.

 Most shrubby species make better, denser, and more attractive shrubs if they are pruned back to between 1/3 and 1/4 of their height at the end of winter before the new growth begins for summer.
 After pruning, it is an ideal time for dressing the soil with a thick layer of compost or organic mulch and applying balanced fertilizer such as 2:3:2.
 Ground cover species rarely need to be pruned, other than the occasional cleaning up of old-growth and flower spikes.

 The ground cover species often have beautiful foliage and form dense, attractive carpets, from 6 to 18 inches (15 to 45 cm) thick, which burst into flower in fall.
-These plants root readily at the nodes wherever they touch the ground and will form dense mats in a relatively short time.
+These plants root readily at the nodes wherever they touch the ground and will form dense mats relatively quickly.

 Shrubby species vary in height from 20 inches to 6.67 feet (0.5 to 2 m) and can be planted en-masse or as single individuals.
 Once again, most species enjoy the shade, but few can endure the full sun.